JuanPacoHernandez/TelecommDescriptive-Analysis/README.md

 ## DATA WAREHOUSE

 For housing the Data Warehouse, BigQuery was the choice to take advantage of the free credit for first use.
 Also to leverage BigQuery's external tables, the Partitioning by (using dbt core), and the Clustering by (using dbt core) to create an optimized table and hence reducing billing when Data Analysts, Data Scientists and Stakeholders need consuming data.
+The Data Warehouse is called **dbt_Analytics_Telecomm**.

 The next IAM permissions and roles should be enabled:

 - Store Admin
 - BigQuery Admin